Skip to content

 };

-Four error values, each corresponding to a real failure scenario in UART operations:
+Four error values, each corresponding to a real-world failure scenario in UART operations:

-• NotInitialized: A send/receive was called before the driver was initialized.
-The code doesn't explicitly check this state yet, but the error type reserves this value for future use.
+• NotInitialized: Send/Receive was called before the driver was initialized.
+Currently, the code doesn't explicitly check this state, but the error type reserves this value for future use.

-• HardwareFault: A low-level hardware failure — a USART peripheral anomaly, a DMA transfer error, and so on.
+• HardwareFault: A low-level hardware failure—such as a USART peripheral anomaly or a DMA transfer error.

 • Busy: The peripheral is busy.
-For example, calling send_it() while an interrupt-based transmission is already in progress.
+For example, write is called while an interrupt transmission is already in progress.

 Why use enum class instead of a plain enum or int?
-Because we already experienced this in the LED tutorial — enum class does not implicitly convert to int.
-You cannot use UartError::Timeout as a 0, nor can you use 3 as a UartError.
-The type system enforces this for you.
+As we saw in the LED tutorial—enum class does not implicitly convert to int.
+You cannot use an LedState where an int is expected, nor can you use a UartError where an int is expected.
+The type system guards you against mistakes.

 Basic Usage of std::expected

-std::expected<T, E> is a "value or error" container.
-It either holds a success value T or an error value E. You can think of it as a "safer optional" — std::optional<T> only tells you "whether there is a value," while std::expected<T, E> tells you "there is a value, or there is no value because of reason E."
+std::expected<T, E> is a "value-or-error" container.
+It either holds a success value T or an error value E. You can think of it as a "safer std::optional"—std::optional only tells you "is there a value?", while std::expected tells you "there is a value, or there is no value because of error E".

-In our code, the return type of the send() method is:
+In our code, the return type of the write method is:

 cpp